 - Simple Navigation (remember what we said previously)

-If your site doesn’t clearly show these things you’ll find that your bounce rate (people clicking on and then away from your site) will be much higher and this affects the rate at which you convert potential clients/customers.
+If your site doesn’t clearly show these things you’ll find that your bounce rate (people clicking away from your site) will be much higher.
+This naturally affects the rate at which you convert potential clients/customers.

 If it isn’t obvious, it isn’t good enough.
 You have a split second to convince someone to stay on your page and if your site doesn’t show clearly what your brand is about, you’ll lose out to a website that does.